-Work with one Adventure Specialist to research, purchase & prepare for your Antarctica cruise.
+Work with one full-service Adventure Specialist to research, purchase, & prepare for your cruise.

-We’re well traveled & savvy to the latest in Antarctica cruise options, including all the new Antarctic ships.
+We’re well traveled & savvy to the latest options, including all the new Antarctic itineraries and ships.

-Kayaking, camping… Our staff has experience doing it all & can match your activity interests.
+Kayaking, camping, skiing… Our staff has experience doing it all & can match your activity interests.

 Take advantage of early-booking deals, discounted flights & other cruise perks.
 We’re here to help you save.

 When choosing an Antarctica vessel, know this: small ships explore where the big ships cannot.
 Landings are limited to 100 guests on shore.
 Ships carrying more than 500 guests aren’t allowed to land at all.
 Smaller is better on Antarctic cruises.

 The ships we work with carry 72-200 guests ensuring an active and intimate exploration.
 We specialize in this size range because we know from experience it’s the most active, fun and sustainable way to cruise Antarctica.
 Learn more about the unique ships on our Antarctica expeditions.
 We’ll find your perfect Antarctica ship.

 for Every Interest

 An expedition is defined as a journey or voyage undertaken by a group of people with a particular purpose.
 This perfectly captures the spirit of Antarctica small ship expeditions, which focus on daily off-vessel explorations with expert naturalist guides.

 Travelers seeking more adventure can book a range of activities.
 Choose from sea kayaking, camping, skiing, snowshoeing, scuba diving or trekking.
 There are even South Georgia Island cruises that retrace explorer Shackleton’s steps.
 Learn more about the active things to do in Antarctica.